 Day 1: The Glories of Ancient Rome, Trevi Fountain, and Dinner near the Pantheon

 On your first full day in Rome, visit Ancient Rome's best monuments and ruins.

 Palatine Hill and Colosseum

 The Roman Colosseum, Ancient Rome's huge amphitheater, was built in between 70 and 82 AD as a venue for gladiatorial and wild animal fights.
 Today it's one of the best and most popular monuments of Ancient Rome.
-See Buying Colosseum Tickets for ways to avoid the long ticket line and Rome Passes and Cards for discounts on admissions.
+Check out ways to avoid the long ticket line and Rome Passes and Cards for discounts on admissions.

 Nearby you can visit the excavations and museum on the Palatine Hill, home to Roman emperors and aristocrats, also included with the Colosseum ticket.